 The GDPR affects organizations in many ways, beyond data security and policies.
 Moreover, you need help or at the very least a clear plan of action, including training, revisiting your data flows and processing mechanisms, privacy practices, the way you leverage third-party data and far more.

-If you use or plan to use specific technologies, such as those in the Internet of Things applications, you will also need to look at additional aspects, including the technologies themselves, which in practice seems to be a challenge as covered in our article on the Internet of Things and regulation.
+If you use or plan to use specific technologies, such as those in the Internet of Things applications, you will also need to look at additional aspects, including the technologies themselves, which in practice seems to be a challenge as covered in our article on the IoT, GDPR and regulation.

 The GDPR also foresees clear roles regarding roles and responsibilities within organizations to be able to respond to the requests of EU citizens or controlling instances.